-AirPods Only Playing in One Ear – How To Fix
+AirPods Only Playing in One Ear – How to Fix

 AirPods have quickly become one of the most popular headphones in the world thanks to their reliable, simple, and convenient design.
 However, just like any other headphones out there, AirPods can have some issues.

 One common issue AirPods users report having is that their audio is only playing in one ear.
 This issue can, of course, be very annoying — especially when you consider the cost of these wireless headphones.
 Hearing audio in just one ear is possibly worse than not hearing it at all.
-It sounds silly, but if you’ve experienced it you know what we’re talking about.
+It sounds silly, but if you’ve experienced it, you know what we’re talking about.
 It can be very disorienting, especially if you are into video games.

 Fortunately, though, there are steps you can take to help resolve this issue and return your AirPods to working order.
 This article is here to help you fix your AirPods only playing in one ear.
+Let’s get started.

 How to Fix AirPods Only Playing in One Ear